Dishant27/kaggle-MCP/kaggle_article.md

 ## Beyond Today: The Next Frontier

-While the current implementation focuses on competition workflows, the horizon is expansive and promising.
-As Anthropic continues to [evolve the MCP standard](https://www.anthropic.com/news/model-context-protocol), we can expect even more capabilities:
+While the current implementation in the [kaggle-MCP project](https://github.com/Dishant27/kaggle-MCP) focuses on competition workflows, the horizon is expansive and promising.
+We can expect even more capabilities:

 1. **Intelligent Dataset Operations**: "Find me datasets with customer churn data and at least 10,000 rows."